Lazy Online Gradient Descent is Universal on Polytopes: Intrinsic Bounds on the Cost Vectors

-We wish to apply Lemma \ref{natbound} where $c$ is a cost vector.
-There is no reason to believe the cost vectors are in $U$ as assumed in the lemma.
-Hence we must show the actions are unchanged if we replace each cost vector with its projection onto $U$.
-This amounts to showing the projection onto a convex set factors through the projection onto its affine hull.
+\begin{proof} By definition $W_\ell = \sup \big \{|\ell \cdot(x-y)|:x,y \in \X \big \}$ for each unit vector $\ell$.
+For $\ell = c/\|c\|$ we get where the inequality comes from how $W \le W_\ell$ by definition of the width. \end{proof} We wish to use Lemma \ref{natbound} to bound the length of the cost vectors.
+Since we cannot assume the costs lie in the direction of the domain, we must show (Lemma \ref{ort2}) the actions are unchanged if we replace each cost vector with its projection.
+The first step (Lemma \ref{ort}) is to show the projection onto a convex set factors through the projection onto its direction.